wise0neX/sb_twitter/README.md

 Features:
-- Supports all Twitter search parameters except 'nearby' which has to be geo-coded manually (I guess it's possible to do that using broswer location info, but it's not a terribly important feature) also results are only as good as Twitter's which are limited to at most a week past
+- Supports all Twitter search parameters
+  +except 'nearby' which has to be geo-coded manually (I guess it's possible to do that using broswer location info, but it's not a terribly important feature)
+  +also results are only as good as Twitter's which are limited to at most a week past
 - Attempt to make it pretty.
 Profile pics and some color
 - pagination
-- AJAX (no page refreshes)
+- AJAX (just for the time)
 - rspec and guard
-  test for invalid queries (too long, blank) test for correct number of tweets displayed by view test for empty results page (try search for future tweet)
+  test for invalid queries (too long, blank, exceptions) test for empty results page (try search for future tweet)